rancher/docs/content/rancher/v2.x/en/installation/_index.md

 Rancher can be installed on these main architectures:

-### High-availability Kubernetes Install
+### High-availability Kubernetes Install with the Helm CLI

 We recommend using Helm, a Kubernetes package manager, to install Rancher on multiple nodes on a dedicated Kubernetes cluster.
 For RKE clusters, three nodes are required to achieve a high-availability cluster.
 For K3s clusters, only two nodes are required.

+### High-availability Kubernetes Install with RancherD

+_Experimental as of v2.5.4_

+RancherD is a single binary that first launches an RKE2 Kubernetes cluster, then installs the Rancher server Helm chart on the cluster.

+In both the RancherD install and the Helm CLI install, Rancher is installed as a Helm chart on a Kubernetes cluster.

+Configuration and upgrading are also simplified with RancherD.
+When you upgrade the RancherD binary, both the Kubernetes cluster and the Rancher Helm chart are upgraded.

 ### Single-node Kubernetes Install

-Another option is to install Rancher with Helm on a Kubernetes cluster, but to only use a single node in the cluster.
+Rancher can be installed on a single-node Kubernetes cluster.
 In this case, the Rancher server doesn't have high availability, which is important for running Rancher in production.

 However, this option is useful if you want to save resources by using a single node in the short term, while preserving a high-availability migration path.
 In the future, you can add nodes to the cluster to get a high-availability Rancher server.